silviaCerby/gitbook/docs/management/credential_management/collections/subcollections/remove-a-subcollection-from-a-collection.md

 ---
-description: This article describes how to remove a subcollection from a collection, thus converting it to a root collection.
+description: "This article describes how to remove a subcollection from a collection, thus converting it to a root collection."
 intercom_id: 8982984
 ---